Salby/Javascript-form-validation/README.md

 A form validation script with support for my custom MD styles, regex &amp; more.

-Inputs that are to be validated must have the 'required' attribute.
+Inputs that are to be validated must have the `required` attribute.

 ## How-to